webpack-contrib/css-minimizer-webpack-plugin/README.md

 #### `Number`

-Enable multi-process parallel running and set number of concurrent runs.
+Enable multi-process parallel running and specify the number of concurrent runs.

 **webpack.config.js**